rbtylee/tutorial-jsonc/tutorial/Json-c.md

 This installs all the development (header) files as well as the library itself (libjson-c3).

 For reference, the version installed is *0.12.1-1.3ubuntu0.3*.
-Note, this corresponds to *Version 0.12.1*, released Jun 7, 2016 as is per the case for Ubuntu LTS releases.
+Note, this corresponds to *Version 0.12.1*, released Jun 7, 2016, as is per the case for Ubuntu LTS releases.
 Rather dated but sufficient enough for this tutorial.

-Without much explanation, as it is rather self explanatory, our first json-c program, _*json-version.c*_:
+Without much explanation, as it is rather self-explanatory, our first json-c program, _*json-version.c*_:

 ````
 #include <stdio.h>